HyperArc - How Many Targets are Possible?

 HyperArc

-The plan timing for the clinical case with seven lesions was as follows.
-When the Physics team received the case, GTV/CTV/PTV were already contoured, and we started the clock.
+When we received the case for planning, GTV/CTV/PTV were already contoured.
 We started by defining the several non-overlapping target shells and some other structures such as Brain-GTV, which are used to evaluate the clinical goals (Timmerman tables).
 It took 30 minutes until all structures were ready and the the actual optimization could start.
 The first acceptable plan was ready after another 35 minutes.
 This is fast, considering that all resolution settings were set to "High" or "Fine" (PO dose calculation resolution, Structure resolution) and the calculation grid size was set to 1 mm.

-We have seen that a good HyperArc plan can be created within an hour or so, but of course, one tries to optimize further, creating more plan variants.
-In our example, the third plan was accepted for treatment3.
+A good HyperArc plan can be created within an hour or so, but of course, one tries to optimize further, creating more plan variants.
+For this patient, the third plan was accepted for treatment3.

 Adding More Targets

 We now leave the clinical case by duplicating the Structure Set.
-To the copy, we want to add 8 more lesions which have no clinical meaning and which we distribute randomly inside the brain.4 We first draw the GTV (about 3-4 mm diameter), generate CTV and PTV by adding the margins, and create the non-overlapping shells.
+To the copy, we want to add eight more lesions which have no clinical meaning and which we distribute randomly inside the brain.4 Using the 3D-brush, we draw the GTVs (about 3-4 mm diameter), generate CTVs and PTVs by adding the margins, and create the non-overlapping shells.

 HyperArc

-(One of the lesions - lower left - is a double-lesion, which counts as one.
-Eyes, Brainstem are for orientation.)
+(One of the clinical lesions - lower left - is a double-lesion, which is counted as one.
+Eyes, brainstem and optical nerves are shown for orientation.)

-The user interface starts to slow down during editing: we always use "upper" objectives for each target structure during HyperArc optimization, whereas the default Varian HyperArc workflow only generates "lower" objectives for each target.
+We now switch from Contouring to the Optimization window.
+The default Varian HyperArc workflow only generates "lower" objectives for each target.
+However, we prefer to use "upper" objectives as well.
 This means that for each of the 45 targets, an upper objective must be added, plus the desired dose level, plus the Priority for each objective.
-The list on the left of the PO interface (yellow frame) is actually more than 6 pages long!
+The list on the left of the PO window (yellow frame) is actually more than 6 pages long!

 HyperArc

-Doing all this adding and edditing takes considerably longer the mor items are added.
+During all this adding and editing, we notice that the user interface starts to slow down.
+It takes considerably longer the more items are added to the list.
 But once the edits are finished, optimization itself still performs without issues.

 Twenty lesions means 60+ targets, and we start being cautious and save after each major editing step.
 This screenshot is from Contouring workspace, where we currently generate the PTV17 by adding the marging to CTV17: